makepado/makepado/README.md

 ### 📖 About Me
 My name is Bobby Hong, and I am a software engineer.

-Passionate about building innovative and high-quality applications that deliver real business value.
+Passionate about building innovative and high-quality applications that deliver real business value. also, I like mountains and sports, and I like to live a life of service.

-I am a highly motivated and skilled software engineer with a passion for creating impactful and user-centered applications.

-which allows me to effectively collaborate with diverse teams and tackle complex projects.

-please don't hesitate to contact me.
-Thanks for visiting my profile, and I hope to hear from you soon!

 <details>
 <summary> <b> Technologies that now I'm working and handling</b> <i>(To view, click here to expand)</i> </summary>